 It can be divided into different types based on how the agent learns and the environment it works in.
 So, here are the main types:

-1. Model-Free
+1. Model-Free Reinforcement Learning

-- Policy-Based Methods: These methods learn a plan that tells the agent what action to take in each situation.
-Examples include the REINFORCE algorithm and Actor-Critic methods.
+- Policy-Based Methods: These methods directly learn a plan (called a policy) that tells the agent what action to take in each situation.
+Instead of finding values, they learn the best action directly.

-2. Model-Based
+2. Model-Based Reinforcement Learning

 3. Deep Reinforcement Learning

-Tools for Reinforcement Learning
+Tools for Reinforcement Learning:

 Several tools and libraries facilitate the implementation of reinforcement learning algorithms.
 Here are some popular ones: